 Real life use cases often require much more complex data processing.
 It is especially true for fintech applications.

 We have explored ClickHouse use cases in fintech before, for example at a Percona Live 2018 talk.
 And last year Prerak Sanghvi from Prooftrading showed that ClickHouse beats MemSQL as a backend for algorithmic trading.

-This time Paris based startup ICA, a capital market fintech, suggested an interesting risk management use case they solved leveraging Clickhouse.
+This time Paris based startup Opensee, a capital market fintech, suggested an interesting risk management use case they solved leveraging Clickhouse.

 We took the challenge and looked at it from different angles, showcasing how ClickHouse can adapt to specific use cases unlike other traditional SQL databases such as Redshift.

 For impatient readers, here is the punch line.
 ClickHouse SQL extensions, arrays, in particular, allow it to solve the business use case up to 100 times more efficiently than Redshift at 1/6th the cost.
 We know that ClickHouse is fast, but we were a bit surprised by these research results.

 Let’s consider a financial cube typically used for risk management purposes, for example profit and loss (P&L) or mark-to-market values under stressed market conditions.
 Such cubes may be quite big, containing hundreds of dimensions of different data types.
 Every record is associated with a vector of measurements.
 The vectors are quite long, e.g. 1000 elements.